rsd-darshan/RepoGenie/README.md

 - **File Handling**: Manages files by adding, removing, or editing them to ensure your environment is perfectly configured.
 - **Multi-language Support**: Handles projects in Python, Node.js, and more.
 - **Optimizes for Compatibility**: Ensures the project is compatible with your device and ready to run.
+- **Website Word Replacement**: If you're cloning a website, RepoGenie provides a word replacement function.
+Users can manually remove or change words from the website or code.
+- **Premium Word & Photo Replacement**: With the premium feature, users can provide 2-10 sentences they want to change, along with a short description.
+Our advanced AI will replace all specified words across the website, including photos, to match the new context.

 ## 🛠️ Installation